The geometry of domains with negatively pinched K\"ahler metrics: Normal families of K a hler metrics

-\begin{proof}[Proof of Proposition~\ref{prop:rescaling_metrics}] To prove the local convergence, up to subsequence, of the metrics $g_n$ in the $C^\infty$ topology it is enough to show the following: for every compact set $K \subset \Omega_\infty$ and multi-indices $\mu,\nu$ there exists $N \geq 0$ and $C(K,\mu,\nu) > 1$, depending only on $K$, $\mu$ and $\nu$, such that
+\begin{proof}[Proof of Proposition~\ref{prop:rescaling_metrics}] We first show that after passing to a subsequence the metrics $g_n$ converge locally uniformly in the $C^\infty$ topology to an indefinite Hermitian metric on $\Omega_{\infty}$.
+To accomplish this it is enough to show the following: for every compact set $K \subset \Omega_\infty$ and multi-indices $\mu,\nu$ there exist $N \geq 0$ and $C(K,\mu,\nu) > 1$, depending only on $K$, and $\mu$, $\nu$, such that